Moses Corbet

-Major Moses Corbet (1728–1814) was a British Army officer who served as Lieutenant Governor of Jersey from 4 April 1771 to 6 January 1781.
+Major Moses Corbet (1728 – 1814) was a British Army officer who served as the lieutenant governor of Jersey from 1771 to 1781.

 Early career

 Corbet joined the British Army c.1745.
 In 1748 he was an Ensign in the 7th Regiment of Foot and by the start of the Seven Years' War he had been promoted to Captain, sailing with his regiment from Ireland to help relieve the Siege of Fort St Philip (1756) in Menorca.
 The relief failed and his regiment moved to Gibraltar where he served until ill health forced his return to England.

 Whilst in England he married and became Aide-de-camp to Lieutenant Colonel Lord Robert Bertie the commander of the 7th Regiment of Foot He rejoined the regiment in Gibraltar and received promotion to Major on 14 December 1761 within the 7th Regiment of Foot.
 Returning with the regiment to England, he left the army because of ill health and settled back in Jersey Channel Islands.

-Becoming involved in politics and following corn riot disturbances in 1769, was appointed Lieutenant Governor of Jersey on 4 April 1771.

-In 1779 the Franco-Dutch Invasion of Jersey was attempted at St Ouen's Bay.
-The defenders, led by Moses Corbet, were able to prevent the landing, suffering only a few men wounded when a cannon burst.
+Becoming involved in politics and following the Corn Riots disturbances in 1769, Corbet was appointed Lieutenant Governor of Jersey on 4 April 1771.
+In 1779 a French invasion of Jersey was attempted at St Ouen's Bay.
+The British, led by Moses Corbet, were able to prevent the landing, suffering only a few men wounded when a cannon burst.